95gabor/95gabor/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on multiple project as a freelance developer mostly in React and NestJS
+- 🔭 I’m currently working on multiple project as a freelance developer mostly in React, Vue and NestJS
 - 🌱 I’m currently learning Deno and Kubernetes
 - 👯 I’m looking to collaborate on Kubernetes projects
 - 💬 Ask me about TypeScript, NodeJS, Angular, Kubernetes, IaC